Settlement permit

 Regional differences in the application for a settlement permit

-The formal requirements for applying for a settlement permit may vary depending on the location in Germany.
+The formal requirements for applying for a settlement permit can vary depending on the location in Germany.
+While the legal requirements are standardized, the necessary forms, documents and application procedures may vary.

 Here you will find general information and instructions on how to apply for a settlement permit for the cities of Berlin, Hamburg and Munich.